elevatesystems/accountability/README.md

 By default, Accountability identifies the billable entity from the `@current_user` variable.
 This can be changed from the [initializer file](Customizing configuration options).

-### Creating products
+### Defining products
-In order to make a `Product`, at least one model must indicate that it is "offerable."
+A "product" associates an "offerable" model in your application with a SKU, name, price, description, and instructions for querying available inventory.

 For example, let's say we want to sell baskets:

 ```ruby
 class Basket < ApplicationRecord
   acts_as_offerable

   ...
 ```

-You can now visit the `/billing/products/new` page and select "Basket" category.
+You can now visit the `/billing/products/new` page and select the "Basket" category to create a new _product_.

-If you want to have multiple offerable categories on the same model, you can set a custom category name:
+To define additional offerables on the same model, you can set a custom category name:
 ```ruby
 class Basket < ApplicationRecord
   has_offerable :basket